DMFormer: Closing the Gap Between CNN and Vision Transformers: Conclusion

-In this paper, we have introduced \ourmethod{}, a novel efficient vision backbone that outperforms most similar-sized state-of-the-art models on ImageNet and downstream tasks.
-We have also presented \ouratt{}, the key component of \ourmethod{} which shows much efficiency over the existing (local) self-attention mechanisms.
-Future work may include adapting \ourmethod{} to other tasks such as video processing and multi-modal recognition, or extending \ouratt{} to a hybrid design with existing excellent CNN or self-attention mechanisms to further enhance performance.
+In this paper, we have introduced \ourmethod{}, a novel efficient vision backbone that outperforms most similar-sized state-of-the-art models on ImageNet classification and semantic segmentation tasks.
+We have also presented \ouratt{}, the key component of \ourmethod{} which shows much efficiency over the existing self-attention mechanisms.
+Future work may include adapting \ourmethod{} to other tasks such as video processing and object detection, or extending \ouratt{} to a hybrid design with existing excellent CNN or self-attention mechanisms to further enhance performance.